HaimengBai/431slides/class_16/README.md

 1. Today's Agenda
   - Comparing Population Means (see [Course Notes](https://thomaselove.github.io/431notes/), especially Chapters 16-22)
   - [Finally, A Formula for Decoding Health News](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) from FiveThirtyEight and Jeff Leek.
+  - Our opening video comes from [this story at FiveThirtyEight](http://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/)

 2. On Artifical Data Codes